Close

 Bryant Hall, Senior Lead Counsel, Global Litigation and Regulatory, Pinterest, Inc.,

 In today’s legal environment, in-house counsel are expected not only to manage risk and guide complex business decisions, but also to ensure that legal strategies, workplace investigations, litigation responses, and client interactions are free from unintended bias.
 Join attorneys from Buchanan and Byrant Hall, Senior Lead Counsel of Global Litigation & Regulatory at Pinterest, for a thought-provoking and practical program on recognizing and addressing implicit bias in legal practice and how unconscious assumptions can influence risk assessment, investigations, negotiations, and interactions with clients and outside counsel.
 Participants will gain actionable strategies to identify bias and make more consistent and defensible decisions.
-(1 CLE Elimination of Bias)
+(1 CLE Implicit Bias)

 ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦